soylentOrange/Forced-BMX280/README.md

 }
 ```

 > This library automatically determines wether to use TinyWireM or Wire.
-The only thing the user has to take care of, is to make sure begin() is called
-on the appropriate instance in the _setup()_; _TinyWireM.begin()_ or _Wire.begin_.
+The only thing the user has to take care of, is to make sure begin() is called on the appropriate instance in the _setup()_; _TinyWireM.begin()_ or _Wire.begin_.

 ## Functions
 #### uint8_t begin()
 This function initializes the library.
 Call before use...
 The funcion will return an error if the sensor is unavailable:
-* ERROR_BUS (0x01) - Some error with the two-wire bus
+* ERROR_BUS (0x01) - Some error with the two-wire bus,
-* ERROR_SENSOR_TYPE (0x02) - Chip-ID doesn't match our expectations.
-Needs to be 0x58 for BMP280 and 0x60 for BME280
+* ERROR_SENSOR_TYPE (0x02) - Chip-ID doesn't match our expectations (needs to be 0x58 for BMP280 and 0x60 for BME280),
 * or 0 if everything went well.
+#### uint8_t getChipID()
+Will return the Chip-ID as read with begin().
 #### uint8_t takeForcedMeasurement()
-This function takes a forced measurement which means getTemperatureCelcius(), getPressure() (and getRelativeHumidity() if a BME280 is connected) use the updated values.
-Useful in case all functions are all called at the same time.
+This function takes a forced measurement which means getTemperatureCelsius(), getPressure() (if class ForcedBMP280 or ForcedBME280 is used) and getRelativeHumidity() (if class ForcedBME280 is used and a BME280 is connected) use the updated values.
+Useful in case all functions are all called at the same time or you want to check the sensor's availability.
 The funcion will return an error if the sensor is unavailable:
-* ERROR_BUS (0x01) - Some error with the two-wire bus
+* ERROR_BUS (0x01) - Some error with the two-wire bus,
 * or 0 if everything went well.
 #### int32_t getTemperatureCelsius(const bool performMeasurement)
 This function can be used to retrieve the temperature.
 The parameter defaults to false which means takeForcedMeasurement() should be called first to make sure updated values are used.
-If the passed parameter is equal to true, a forced measurement is taken; useful in case only the getTemperatureCelcius() function is called.
+If the passed parameter is equal to true, a forced measurement is taken; useful in case only the getTemperatureCelsius() function is called.
+The function is available in all classes.
 #### float getTemperatureCelsiusAsFloat(const bool performMeasurement)
 See above, but using float for the result.
+The function is available in all classes ending with Float (i.e. ForcedBMX280Float, ForcedBMP280Float, ForcedBME280Float).
 #### uint32_t getPressure(const bool performMeasurement)
 This function can be used to retrieve the pressure.
 The parameter defaults to false which means takeForcedMeasurement() should be called first to make sure updated values are used.
 If the passed parameter is equal to true, a forced measurement is taken; useful in case only the getPressure() function is called.
+The function is available in ForcedBMP280 and ForcedBME280 and their Float counterparts.
 #### float getPressureAsFloat(const bool performMeasurement)
 See above, but using float for the result.
+The function is available in ForcedBMP280Float and ForcedBME280Float.
 #### uint32_t getRelativeHumidity(const bool performMeasurement) - only when BME280 is connected
 This function can be used to retrieve the humidity.
 The parameter defaults to false which means takeForcedMeasurement() should be called first to make sure updated values are used.
 If the passed parameter is equal to true, a forced measurement is taken; useful in case only the getRelativeHumidity() function is called.
+The function is only available in ForcedBME280 and ForcedBME280Float.
 #### float getRelativeHumidityAsFloat(const bool performMeasurement) - only when BME280 is connected
 See above, but using float for the result.
+The function is only available in ForcedBME280Float.

 ## Installation